-An Overview Of The Gambling Laws In The State Of Rhode Island
+Is Online Gambling Legal In The State Of Rhode Island?

 The smallest State by land area has neighbors who are big on gambling, with Connecticut already host to two massive casino resorts and Massachusetts currently going through the process of licensing their own casinos.
 This led Rhode Island to introduce table games to their Twin River Casino recently.
 Other than this, there are not too many opportunities within the State to gamble.
 This page takes you through the Rhode Island Gambling laws in detail.

 First of all below is a quick paced journey through the history of gambling in Rhode Island, starting from the early days of horse races and going through to the present day.
 Next I have taken one form of gambling game at a time, and outlined the current legal status under Rhode Island law.
 After this you’ll find some important pieces of the Rhode Island Statutes, along with a legal timeline.
 At the end of this page is a summary and a look at possible future scenarios for this State.

 It can be hard to be a small State, especially when your neighbors have popular gambling resorts of their own.
 Connecticut has its huge casino resorts in the form of Foxwoods and Mohegan Sun just a couple of hours away.
 Massachusetts has a healthy horse-racing industry, and lower taxation helped this state to out-compete Rhode Island, who (lacking in governance that were able to see the big picture) were forced to close down their racetracks.

 Today you can bet on Greyhound racing at Lincoln Park, and enjoy simulcast opportunities at this venue and also the Twin River Casino.
 As in many North Eastern States, you can bet on Simulcasts of Jai-Alai too.